vuerena/First-repo/README.md

 # First-repo
+Hi.
-This is my first repository.
+I'm learning GitHub and this is my very first repository.